-This project was originally created for a guest blog post that I wrote for Tatertots and Jello back in the summer.
+This project was originally created for a guest blog post that I wrote for Tatertots and Jello back in 2015.
 I was looking ahead to the 30 Days of Thanksgiving and knew that I would need a new gratitude journal.

 Supplies for Gratitude Journal